BIOGRAPHY

 A word invites you to its discovery (with a clear reference to the much loved, Alice in Wonderland), once found, the quote is handwritten on crisp silk of taffetà, able to remain suspended like a cloud (2010).

-At this point it might seem that I travel the world, to exotic and distant places: I would like to reveal that I don't have the habit of traveling; particularly because it is physically complicated and difficult for me; in the past I have traveled quite a lot, but only in Europe.
+At this point it might seem that I travel the world, to exotic and distant places: I would like to reveal that I don't have the habit of traveling, the means of transport disturb me, while I need my comfort.

 With ceramics in 2012, l have designed five large classical Greek ceramic pots, blue, red, orange, yellow and green.